 2. Look at Your Data

 You will manage what you measure, so go get your yardstick.
-You could start by using a simple tool such as Google Analytics, which lets you take a hard look at both your weak and strong periods.
+You could start by using a simple tool such as Google Analytics, which lets you take a hard look at both your weak and strong areas.
 Lay it beside your prior months’ data.
 Find the trends.
 What’s motivating these ups and downs?
 Was there a holiday that affected the frequency of orders?
 Are certain key demographics getting left out?
 Did your advertising strategy drop the ball?

 Looking at real-world data is crucial to discovering how to improve.
 Since sales directly links to marketing, take a look back through your marketing strategy.
 What did your social media look like?
 How engaging were your videos or articles?
 Sometimes what feels engaging doesn’t get actual likes or comments.
 And sometimes, likes and comments don’t turn into followers.
 And then, sometimes, followers don’t become buyers.
 Find and close the gaps in that sequence, and you should see sales pick back up.